OpenBCI/Documentation/website/docs/AddOns/Headwear/04-Electrode_Cap_Tutorial.md

     - **Our customers have compared OpenBCI products favorably to medical equipment at many times the cost.
 Please contact OpenBCI for the PDF on independent evaluation and scientific verification of OpenBCI hardware or head to the [Research Collection](https://openbci.com/citations).**

 7. Are the devices easy to learn and handle?
-    - **I have personally worked with customers who have zero previous experience with EEG and were able to follow the guides at docs.openbci.com to see their raw EEG data in live-time, as well as store the data for later analysis.**
+    - **I have personally worked with customers who have no previous experience with EEG and were able to follow the guides at docs.openbci.com to see their raw EEG data in live-time, as well as store the data for later analysis.**

 8. Would the hardware and data be messed up and skewed if the participants move around too much in their sleep?
     - **Subject movement will nearly always introduce noise into the system.
 This is true of all EEG equipment, no matter the brand or type.
 The cap's design in conjunction with the use of electrode gel (sold separately in the OpenBCI store) ensures good contact between the electrode and scalp, helping to reduce noise artifacts.**